DAMAC Towers by Paramount Hotels & Resorts: Paramount Hotel Dubai

 Paramount Hotel Dubai is a hotel in Dubai taking up one of the four towers in the DAMAC Towers by Paramount Hotels & Resort skyscraper complex.
 The hotel has eight types of rooms, scene rooms, stage rooms, premiere suites, silver screen suits, The Don Corleone suits, The Charleston suits, the Carole Suits, and Paramount suites.
-The suites are themed off of Paramount films such as The Godfather and Gatsby.
+The suites are themed off of Paramount films such as The Godfather and The Great Gatsby.
 The hotel has 823 rooms, a 55 seater screening room, Flash back speakeasy bar and lounge that homes the renowned Paramount Hotel Murder Mystery Immersive theater, Pacific Groove surf and turf California grill, The Craft table artesian cafe, the Cheat chocolate lab and the Malibu pool deck and lounge around the resort style pool nestled between the four towers.
 Paramount Hotel also offers Pause fitness center and Spa.
 The hotel opened in November 2019.